-- · Arrive at the courts at least 30 minutes before the game is scheduled to start. - Ensure that you have your own whistle (preferably a finger whistle) and a means of keeping track of the centre pass (most umpires use a hair tie on their hand for this). - Ensure you know the Netball Centre's procedure for picking up the score card prior to the start of the game, and any Rules of the competition that need to be applied.
-These may include interval times [1/4, 1/2, 3/4 time], injury/substitution rules, number of named players in a team and how the 30 and 10 second warnings are handled. - · Warm up/warm down.
+- · Arrive at the courts at least 30 minutes before the game is scheduled to start. - · Ensure that you have your own whistle (preferably a finger whistle) and centre pass indicator. - Ensure you know the Netball Centre's procedure for picking up the score card prior to the start of the game, and any rules of the competition that need to be applied.
+These may include interval times [1/4, 1/2, 3/4 time], injury/substitution rules, number of named players in a team and how the 30 and 10 second warnings are handled. - · Warm up/cool down.
 Players need to warm up well, so does an umpire.
-Don't forget to warm down too.
-Check out the UmpireSmart warm up: https://netballsmart.co.nz/images/netball-smart/pdf/UmpireSmart_WarmUp_Community_A4.pdf - Remember the dress presentation of an umpire often reflects on how they umpire the game.
-Ensure you are wearing a different colour to that of the two teams. - Develop the four C's Consistency, Control, Confidence and Communication. - " Be Consistent in your rulings throughout the court. - " Maintain Control from the first whistle be fair, firm and alert. - " Convey Confidence to the players, develop a warm, friendly manner. - " Communicate positively listen, be polite, make eye contact and be calm. - · Blow your whistle loudly so that players can hear it.
+Don't forget to cool down too. - Remember the dress presentation of an umpire often reflects on how they umpire the game.
+Ensure you are wearing a different colour to that of the two teams. - Develop the four C's Consistency, Control, Confidence and Communication. - " Be consistent in your rulings throughout the court. - " Maintain control from the first whistle be fair, firm and alert. - " Convey confidence to the players, develop a warm, friendly manner. - " Communicate positively listen, be polite, make eye contact and be calm. - · Blow your whistle loudly so that players can hear it.
 Your voice should also be loud and clear.
 Always look at the players when making your ruling and indicate clearly where to take the sanction.